-Pursuant to a consulting agreement, dated May 8, 2013, by and between Corporate Profile, LLC, and the Company, the Company issued 120,000 shares of common stock to Corporate Profile, LLC in consideration for investor relations services.
-The shares of common stock were not registered under the Exchange Act of 1933, as amended (the "Securities Act") pursuant to the exemptions from registration requirements provided by Section 4(2) of the Securities Act.
+Pursuant to a consulting agreement, dated May 8, 2013, with Corporate Profile, LLC, we issued 120,000 shares of common stock on August 1, 2013, to Corporate Profile, LLC in consideration for investor relations services.
+The shares of common stock were not registered under the Exchange Act of 1933, as amended (the "Securities Act") pursuant to the exemptions from registration requirements provided by Section 4 (a)(2) of the Securities Act, as a transaction not involving a public offering.